steviecoaster/InedoOps/README.md

 ## Getting Started

+### Setting Configuration

-This module uses the PowerShell `Configuration` module to store the configuration for connecting to your Inedo ProGet instance.
+This module uses the PowerShell `Configuration` module to store the configuration the module will use to connect to your ProGet instance.

 An example of this is:

 `Set-ProGetConfiguration -Name ProGet -Hostname proget.steviecoaster.dev -Credential (Get-Credential) -UseSSL -SslPort 443`